spatialthoughts/qgis-tutorials/source/docs/3/processing_python_scripts.rst

 .. image:: /static/3/processing_python_scripts/images/7.png
    :align: center

 8. Now we define our custom logic for processing data in the ``processAlgorithm`` method.
 This method gets passed a dictionary called ``parameters``.
 It contains the inputs that the user has selected.
 There are helper methods that allow you to take these inputs and create appropriate objects.
-We first get our inputs using ``parameterAsSource`` and ``parameterAsStrong`` methods.
+We first get our inputs using ``parameterAsSource`` and ``parameterAsString`` methods.
 Next we want to create a feature sink where we will write the output.
-QGIS3 has a new class called ``classQgsFeatureSink`` which is the preferred way to create objects that can accept new features.
+QGIS3 has a new class called ``QgsFeatureSink`` which is the preferred way to create objects that can accept new features.
 The output needs only 2 fields - one for the value of dissolved field and another for the sum of the selected field.

 .. code-block:: python